 Allowing candidates to ask plenty of questions also means that they can determine whether they feel they're well-suited to your business.
 If they don't think they're going to be a good fit, they can let you know straight away and stop you from making a hiring decision that will lead to turnover within a couple of months.

 Finally, make sure that you're keeping track of how people are responding to your hiring process.
 Potential employees in the current recruitment landscape often look for insider information about the businesses they want to work for.
 This means checking out reviews on sites like Glassdoor and reading statements on social media.

 Keep track of the testimonials and reviews that appear about your business online to make sure that you have the right impression on candidates.
 At the same time, consider speaking to your candidates at the end of the interview process to get their opinion on what you can improve.

 Can We Help?

-Lucy Walker Recruitment has over 25 years’ experience recruiting in the commercial sector across both Leeds and Manchester and can recruit for every level in your organisation.
-To find out more call us on Leeds 0113 367 2880 or Manchester 0161 4421.
+Lucy Walker Recruitment has over 27 years’ experience recruiting in the commercial sector across both Leeds and West Yorkshire and can recruit for every level in your organisation.
+To find out more call us on Leeds 0113 367 2880.
 Alternatively email us here.